ONSdigital/nsdc/README.md

 * `npm install`
 * `npm start`

-Navigate to a browser and the application will be served on localhost:8080
+Navigate to a browser and the application will be served on `localhost:3000`

+To run the prod build and create the bundle you will need to run `npm run build:prod`

 ## Server